-The courses offered in this catalog may not be offered every term or every year.
-If a course is not offered every term you will see a note at the end of the catalog description to tell you when the course is usually offered.
-Check the Schedule of Classes for our current term offerings
+The courses described in this catalog may not be offered every term or every year.
+If a course is not offered every term you will see a note at the end of the catalog descriptions to tell you when the course is usually offered.
+Check the Sc